SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 To start a new object transfer, the client MUST use the HTTP POST method on a unique domain name or contact object instance.
 If the server only requires the domain name to be able to create a new transfer, then
-the client MAY choose to send an empty HTTP message-body. [@!RFC5730, section 3.2.4] described additional information the server might require.
+the client MAY choose to send an empty HTTP message body. [@!RFC5730, section 3.2.4] described additional information the server might require.

 Example Create request using no object authorization: